-Dynamics of PC ablation in PC- ATTAC[TM] larvae
+Dynamics of PC ablation in PC-ATTAC[TM] larvae

 To be able to score the success of our ablation system numerically, we counted the PCs that expressed tagRFP in PC- ATTACTM larvae from confocal z-stacks of the right cerebellar hemisphere at 4 dpf, when ablation was usually induced in this study.
-We counted an average of 131.3 cells (STD 22.4; n=11) per hemisphere, indicating that the Purkinje cell population encompasses roughly 260 cells at this developmental stage, which is not increasing dramatically in number over the subsequent days (Fig. S8) (Hamling et al., 2015).
-Caspase3 acts as an executing caspase downstream of Caspase8.
-To clarify that PC death indeed occurs by apoptosis and to determine the time-course of cell death heterozygous PC-ATTACTM larvae were treated at 4 dpf with 40HT and processed in 2 hour-intervals for activated (cleaved) Caspase3 immunohistochemistry.
-EtOH-controls at 0 and 8 hours of 40HT treatment (Fig. 3F, G) showed background levels of cells with activated Caspase3 similar to PC-ATTACTM larvae at the onset of 40HT-treatment (0.6 cells on average at 0hrs) (Fig. 3A)
+We counted an average of 131.3±22.4 (s.d., n=11) per hemisphere, indicating that the PC population encompasses roughly 260 cells at this developmental stage, which does not increase dramatically over subsequent days (Fig. S8) (Hamling et al., 2015).

+Caspase 3 acts as an executing caspase downstream of Caspase 8.
+To clarify that PC death indeed occurs by apoptosis and to determine the time course of cell death, heterozygous PC-ATTACTM larvae were treated at 4 dpf with 4OHT and processed at 2 h intervals for activated (cleaved) Caspase 3 immunohistochemistry.
+EtOH (0.5%) control treatments for 0 and 8 h (Fig. 3F,G) showed background levels of cells with activated Caspase 3, similar to PC-ATTACTM larvae at the onset of 4OHT treatment (0.6 cells on average at 0 h) (Fig. 3A).